Form Validation

 Exempt validation actions

 In some cases you might need to disable validation for specific actions.
-E.g. actions which discard submitted data may not need to check the validity of the posted content.
+For example actions which discard submitted data may not need to check the validity of the posted content.

 You can disable validation on individual using one of two methods: